Gera1313/employee-tracker/README.md

 # Employee Tracker

-## The Task
+## The Project

 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called **content management systems (CMS)**.
-The assignment is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+I am building a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## User Story